gurubayari/elasticsearch-firehose-index-mgmt/README.md

 longer periods the data skew magnifies and causes the ES cluster to perform poorly or even fail.

-In this blog, we describe a fix for this issue by moving the index rotation logic from time based to a data size based logic so that if there is unpredictable traffic on the cluster, Firehose and Elasticsearch will create indexes with the same size
+In this blog, we describe a possible fix for this issue by moving the index rotation logic from time based to a data size based logic so that if there is unpredictable traffic on the cluster, Firehose and Elasticsearch will create indexes with the same size for better performance.

 ### Requirements for this setup:

 a)  Amazon Elasticsearch Service cluster with Version 5.3/5.5/6.0

-b)  A Cronjob or a curator setup for the AWS Elasticsearch cluster
+b)  A Cronjob or scheduled Lambda or a curator setup for the AWS Elasticsearch cluster

 ### To get set up, follow these steps: